itamar-menuhin/STABLES_code/README.md

   python label_distribution_analysis.py
   ```

-## Data

-- **Raw Data:**
-  Place your raw data files (e.g., gene sequences, experimental measurements) in the `data/raw_data/` directory.

-- **Processed Data:**
-  The processed outputs generated by the analysis pipelines will be stored in `data/processed_data/`.

 ## Figures
 The `figures/` directory contains high-resolution plots and visualizations generated by this analysis, ready for inclusion in the publication.

 ## Documentation

-Additional technical details, methodology, and supplementary results are documented in the `docs/` folder.
+For full scientific background, methodology, and results, see the forthcoming publication (link will be provided here upon publication).

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
 For details, refer to the [LICENSE](LICENSE) file.

----
+## Contact

-For any questions regarding the methodology or usage, please refer to the documentation in the `docs/` folder.
+For any questions regarding the methodology or usage, please refer to the forthcoming publication (link will be provided here upon publication) or contact the authors.